ansible/ansible/docsite/latest/rst/playbooks.rst

 - If roles/x/handlers/main.yml exists, handlers listed therein will be added to the play
 - If roles/x/vars/main.yml exists, variables listed therein will be added to the play
 - Any copy tasks can reference files in roles/x/files/ without having to path them relatively or absolutely
+- Any script tasks can reference scripts in roles/x/sripts/ without having to path them relatively or absolutely
 - Any template tasks can reference files in roles/x/templates/ without having to path them relatively or absolutely

 If any files are not present, they are just ignored.
 So it's ok to not have a 'vars/' subdirectory for the role,